Brunch & Batter

 Why you will love this easy summer plum cake

 It really is simple to throw together, and pretty foolproof once it hits the oven.
-Bonus, if you can't find Italian plums then you can use any stone fruit.
+Bonus: If you can't find Italian plums, then you can use any stone fruit.
 It's delicious served alone or alongside a scoop of vanilla ice cream.
-I find it makes a great breakfast cake or tea-time indulgence.
+I find it makes a great breakfast cake or a tea-time indulgence.

 Ingredients